 Tomato Galette is a savory pie bursting with fresh juicy tomato flavor and complimented with a sweet honey drizzle.
 The tart earthy taste of the goat cheese layered with the honey is the perfect sweet and savory combination; in addition, the galette achieves balance with the luscious tomatoes.

 Recently I read the book “Dinner with Edward,” about an elderly man, who takes great pride in preparing exquisite meals.
-As a result, I’ve been craving the pie-like treat he so lovingly preferred of course, and now want one.
+As a result, I’ve been craving the pie-like treat he so lovingly preferred.

-- First, prepare your sesame seed pie crust.
-Make a simple all-butter pie dough, which takes up to 2 hours to chill in the fridge.
-Roll the dough into a round disc and press the sesame seeds into the bottom side.
-You could also make this delicious buttermilk pie crust.
+- Make the pie crust.
+Make a simple pie dough, which takes up to 2 hours to chill in the fridge, or use a store-bought version.
+Roll the dough into a round disc and pour the toasted sesame seeds out on top of a piece of parchment paper.
+Gently press one side of the dough into the sesame seeds.

 What is Galette?